11ty/eleventy-plugin-webc/README.md

 There are a few ways to use web components here:

 1. You can use `webc:import` inside of your components to import another component directly.
-2. Use global no-import components specified in your config file
+2. Use global no-import components specified in your config file.
-3. Specify a glob of no-import components at a directory or template level in the data cascade
+3. Specify a glob of no-import components at a directory or template level in the data cascade.

 Notably, WebC components are not restricted to the same naming limitations as custom elements (they do not require a dash in the name).
 The [WebC documentation has all of the detail on how to use and configure WebC components](https://github.com/11ty/webc#html-imports-kidding-kinda).